elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-ecosystem-services-provided-by-marine-ecosystems-contribute-to-economic-and-ecological-benefits.md

 url: /learn/education-studies/questions/how-do-ecosystem-services-provided-by-marine-ecosystems-contribute-to-economic-and-ecological-benefits
 score: -1.0
 related_article1:
-    id: 168152
+    id: 168153
     title: >-
-        What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
+        How do control experiments and the use of treatment and control groups contribute to effective experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-characteristics-make-a-hypothesis-testable-and-falsifiable-and-why-is-repeatability-important-in-science
+    url: /learn/education-studies/questions/how-do-control-experiments-and-the-use-of-treatment-and-control-groups-contribute-to-effective-experimental-design
 related_article2:
-    id: 168154
+    id: 168153
     title: >-
-        What are the key structural and functional aspects of coral reefs, and how do symbiotic relationships play a role?
+        How do control experiments and the use of treatment and control groups contribute to effective experimental design?
-    subject: Education Studies
+    subject: Health Studies
-    url: /learn/education-studies/questions/what-are-the-key-structural-and-functional-aspects-of-coral-reefs-and-how-do-symbiotic-relationships-play-a-role
+    url: /learn/health-studies/questions/how-do-control-experiments-and-the-use-of-treatment-and-control-groups-contribute-to-effective-experimental-design
 related_article3:
-    id: 168159
+    id: 168157
     title: >-
-        How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
+        What are the effects of ocean acidification and temperature rise on marine life, and how do these factors interact?
-    subject: Education Studies
+    subject: Health Studies
-    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
+    url: /learn/health-studies/questions/what-are-the-effects-of-ocean-acidification-and-temperature-rise-on-marine-life-and-how-do-these-factors-interact
 related_article4:
-    id: 168159
+    id: 168153
     title: >-
-        How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
+        How do control experiments and the use of treatment and control groups contribute to effective experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
+    url: /learn/education-studies/questions/how-do-control-experiments-and-the-use-of-treatment-and-control-groups-contribute-to-effective-experimental-design
 related_article5:
-    id: 168149
+    id: 168153
     title: >-
-        How do local and global impacts of human activities differ in the context of the Anthropocene?
+        How do control experiments and the use of treatment and control groups contribute to effective experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
+    url: /learn/education-studies/questions/how-do-control-experiments-and-the-use-of-treatment-and-control-groups-contribute-to-effective-experimental-design
 ---

 &nbsp;